project-codeflare/codeflare/README.md

 As a first example, we recommend the [sample pipeline](https://github.com/project-codeflare/codeflare/blob/main/notebooks/sample_pipeline.ipynb).

 The pipeline will use `ray.init()` to start a local Ray cluster.
-See [configuring Ray](https://docs.ray.io/en/master/configure.html) to ensure you are able to run a Ray cluster locally.
+See the deployment options below to run a Ray cluster on in the cloud, or the details [here](https://docs.ray.io/en/master/configure.html) if you are running a Ray cluster locally.

 ## Deploy and integrate anywhere